rohangpta/rohangpta.github.io/content/posts/ctoc.md

 And where greedy and BPE do disagree, the result is typically a rearrangement of boundaries, not a net increase in tokens. `['hell', 'ooo']` vs `['hello', 'oo']` — different boundaries, same count.

-The upshot: when you have the complete vocabulary, greedy and merge-order counting converge regardless of the tokenisation algorithm.
-The 4-5% gap in `ctoc` is missing tokens forcing over-segmentation.
-If the vocabulary were complete, greedy counting would likely be 99%+ accurate.
+The upshot: for BPE-family tokenizers with byte fallback, greedy and merge-order counting often converge closely in practice when vocabulary coverage is high.
+The 4-5% gap in `ctoc` is plausibly missing tokens forcing over-segmentation.
+If the vocabulary were complete, greedy counting would likely be even closer to API counts.